RakhithJK/dbeaver-dbeaver-wiki/Visual-Query-Builder.md

 ## Creating Visual Query

-Start creating a query from selecting query data source: drag-and-drop tables you want to work with from the **Database Navigator** pane into the **Visual Query Builder** area.
+Start creating a query by selecting a query data source: drag-and-drop tables you want to work with from the **Database Navigator** pane into the **Visual Query Builder** area.
 All the connections existing between the tables will be shown automatically.

 ![](images/visual_query_builder/query_builder_tables0.png)